rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes,and add multiple conditions to refine your query.<br>

   Like nodes, relationships can have attributes.
 Add an alias to the relationship when you want to return data for those relationship attributes.
-TQL binds the alias that you specify to that relationship, which you can refer to in the `RETURN` clause of the `MATCH` statement to get specific data.
+TQL binds the alias that you specify to the relationship, which you can refer to in the `RETURN` clause of the `MATCH` statement to retrieve your queried data.
-  {: .info}
+  {: .warning}

   #### Building relationships in a query<br>